An Economic analogy to Electrodynamics

 Again we know, product of employment generation rate and unemployment generation rate is constant, because the two processes occur in mutually exclusive sectors, influencing each other in extreme cases, viz. percolation of software jobs to mechanical and clerical sectors.
+In other words,